Bakaczor/Wordle_WinAPI/README.md

 Copyright (c) 2023 Bartosz Kaczorowski

-For the game to work properly, in the folder with the executable file, there should be a .txt file with the same name, from which the game dictionary will be loaded.
+For the game to work properly, in the directory with the executable file, there should be a .txt file with the same name, from which the game's dictionary will be loaded.